Equanimity: Buddhism

-Meditation is a contemplative practice that has been shown to associate with greater development of equanimity, allowing people to face all extreme states of mind or whatever arises at the present moment.
-During the meditative state, meditators can practice the technique called "single-pointed concentration" where the mind pays attention to one thought or emotion in the present moment and notices how the feeling is arising.
+Meditation is a contemplative practice that develops equanimity, allowing people to face extreme states of mind or whatever arises at the present moment.
+During the meditative state, meditators can practice the technique called "single-pointed concentration" where the practitioner pays attention to one thought or emotion in the present moment and notices how the feeling is arising.
 This leads to awareness of the moment.
 With time and practice, it trains the mind to go from "ordinary conceptual modes of operation to greater stillness and equanimity.”

 In Vipassanā meditation, practitioners can come to understand and see clearly into the nature of reality, the impermanence of all experience.
-From this newly developed perspective of equanimity, the mind becomes less easily disturbed and suffered from unexpected conditions and emotional states.
-Meditation, indeed, can help to train the mind to be sensitive and flexible which results in developing and maintaining a state of composure, peace, and balance in all sorts of experiences.
+From this newly developed perspective of equanimity, the mind becomes less easily disturbed and suffers less from unexpected conditions and emotional states.
+Meditation can train the mind to be sensitive and flexible, which results in developing and maintaining a state of composure, peace, and balance.